 416 Community Internship

 Practical experience in a social service agency, correctional facility, health institution, business, or other community setting in which sociology is applied.
 Students present fill their findings to a college audience.
 May not be used to fulfill the 300-level or above requirement for the major or minor.
 (1)

 A capstone course for the sociology major that includes an in-depth review and analysis of major themes within sociology.
 Requires completion of a qualitative and/or quantitative research project.
 (1)

 495, 496, 497 Honors Project

 A program of independent study culminating in a paper, artistic creation, or performance.
-Prerequisites: To qualify for consideration to receive honors in the major, a student in his/her senior year or in the Summer prior to the senior year, must work under the guidance of his/her committee.
+Prerequisites: To qualify for consideration to receive honors in the major, a student must be in his/her senior year or in the Summer prior to the senior year and must work under the guidance of his/her committee.
 A written proposal and application must be approved by the committee and department.
 A minimum GPA of 3.4 in the major is required.
 495 Honors Project is prerequisite for 497 Honors Project. ( 1 / 2 , 1, 1 / 2 )

 The research measures the attitudes of college students regarding euthanasia and physician-assisted suicide.